-Sexualised imagery of the victim-survivor dehumanises women and can be upsetting for them, friends, family members, and other victim-survivors of violence.
+Sexualised images of the victim-survivor dehumanise them and can be upsetting for them, friends, family members, and other victim-survivors of violence.

-Featuring only white, non-disabled, young women reinforce myths that violence doesn't affect older women, minority ethnic women, or disabled women, when in fact violence can affect any woman, anywhere.
+Stock images of white, non-disabled, young women reinforce myths that violence doesn't affect older women, minority ethnic women, or disabled women, when in fact violence can affect any woman, anywhere.